 Column 7 must contain a D if the line is to be written in disk storage.
 Enter a T in Column 7 if the line is to be written on magnetic tape.
 Otherwise, leave Column 7 blank.

+Note: When using disk update, refer to Format Specification Sheet under Disk Update Function for Random Disk Files in this manual for additional information.
 With blocked disk or tape output, RPG will place a record-mark in the last position of each logical record.